 welcome to Earth class

-Our current topic is: Ice Worlds
+Our current topic is: 'An Alphabetical Adventure'

 For our Marvellous Middle Earth class were set the challenge of putting on a play in a day, they had to base their play on the story of The Great Serum Run.
 Their first challenge was to decide and finalise a plot line, then to type up a script, choose parts, create props, rehearse and ultimately perform it to the class.
 The children all had great fun and came up with some fantastic drama pieces- I definitely think we have some future actors and comedians in this class!

 Over the course of the year we are all lucky enough in Year 5 to go and visit Rowlys and spend time with its visitors.
 So far this year we have had great fun taking part in armchair aerobics.
 The rest of us can't wait to go and visit.